Hornbill-Docs/esp-config/esp-config/automation/hornbill-automations.md

 * **Application** - The name of the application that provides the automation.
 * **Scope** - Application or Entity.
 Automations are broken down between general application automations and those that are for a specific entity.
 * **Type** - Each type contains a collection of related tasks.
 * **Task** - The task that will be automated.
-Each task contains serveral options that are used to fulfill the automation.
+Each task contains several options that are used to fulfill the automation.
 * **Result Reference** - This is a unique identifier for the node.
 This is used in the construction of a variable that is selected using the [variable picker](/esp-config/automation/variable-picker).
 If there are multiple nodes in a workflow that perform the same task, the result reference makes sure that the correct node is being referenced.

 ## Hornbill automation help